troyxun/photography-tutorial/docs/about.md

 ## Sam Tong

+ILME-FX30 Owner.
 A male who is studying for a bachelor's degree from Fudan University, lives in Shanghai/Changchun, and loves shutter and coding.

 ## Troy Xun